From the January 2019 edition of our free Tai Chi newsletter.

 What exactly does it mean for something to be called a martial art?

-I know that a dedicated minority of students are intrigued by this idea.
+I realize that a dedicated minority of students are intrigued by this idea.
 By the potential of Taijiquan as an art for self-defense and personal protection, or as an element of combat sport.
-These notions are correct; Tai Chi can be used for these purposes.
+These notions are correct.
+Tai Chi can be used for these purposes.

-At the same time, I know that a majority of potential students are frightened, made anxious or disgusted by the negative implications of those same ideas.
-By some imagined equivalency between Tai Chi, criminal violence, and low-class pugilism… unsuitable for and unworthy of modern peace-loving citizens like us.
+At the same time, I know that a majority of potential students are frightened, made anxious or even disgusted by the negative implications of those same ideas.
+By some imagined equivalency between Tai Chi, criminal violence, and low-class pugilism… unsuitable for, and unworthy of decent peace-loving citizens like us.

-As a life-long martial arts enthusiast, I know this is a false equivalency.
-Martial art is not equal to violence and vice.
-But I have sympathy for those who believe it is, and I don’t want anyone to shy away from learning Tai Chi due to such misconceptions.
+This is a false equivalency.
+Martial art is not equal to mindless destruction.
+It has its necessity, virtue and even beauty.
+Nevertheless, I have sympathy for those who believe that it is purely a vice.
+I don’t want anyone to shy away from learning Tai Chi due to such misconceptions.

-Having examined all the relevant facts and their consequences, we can now try to answer the original question.
+Now, having examined all the relevant facts and their consequences, we can finally return to the original question.

 Is Tai Chi a martial art?

 Unfortunately…it depends.
-Much like those varying definitions of Tai Chi which we summarized above, the meaning of “martial arts” has itself shifted, to serve the financial and political interests of our times.
+Because, much like those varying definitions of Tai Chi which we summarized above, the meaning of “martial arts” has itself shifted, to serve the financial and political interests of our times.

-I hope you understand now, why I could not address this “simple question” with an equally simple answer.
+It’s complicated.
+I hope you begin to understand now, why I could not address this “simple question” with an equally simple answer.